Home>Undergraduate>Undergraduate Admissions>Evaluation 4: the interview

 This part of the interview consists of an analytical commentary on an image.

-Candidates will be given a choice of two images carefully selected by Sciences Po.
+The candidate will be given a choice of two images carefully selected by Sciences Po.
 They will be asked to study the two images and select one for commentary.
-The candidate will need to explain his or her choice and then describe the chosen image objectively, contextualise it, interpret the content of the image, analyse it critically and attempt to tell the story behind it.
+The candidate will need to explain their choice and then describe the chosen image objectively, contextualise it, interpret the content of the image, analyse it critically and attempt to tell the story behind it.

 The exercise draws on all kinds of still images, both from the past and in relation to current affairs.
 All images have the potential to inspire thoughts and ideas.
 They include paintings, drawings, photographs, front pages of newspapers, urban graffiti, extracts from comic strips, caricatures, and so on.